it-all/FormFormer/README.md

 HTML/HTML5 Form Creation Tool in PHP (7+) and Twig

-WARNING: There may not be any benefit to using this software.
-It may be better to code HTML forms in plain HTML.
+WARNING: There may not be any net benefit to using this software.
+It may be better to code HTML forms in plain HTML, and spend a bit of extra time writing out all form labels and error messages (see examples/templates/emailFormWithoutFF.twig for an example of the code you'll probably be saved from writing for each field when you use FF).
 Regardless, I learned much about the 'value' of immutable objects.

 FormFormer forms HTML/HTML5 forms.
 It is decoupled from submission processing and validation.
 An $errorMessage string can be passed to field constructors for error display.
 Some examples demonstrate minimal processing and validation techniques.